Tea-Cup/RW_QuickGive/README.md

 # ![Features](https://i.postimg.cc/zBzB6kTG/h-Features.png)

-- Filter by defname and label
+- Filter by defname and label.
-- Spawn single item or a full stack
+- Spawn single item or a full stack.
-- Minimize window to keep it out of the way
+- Minimize window to keep it out of the way.
-- Put a star on an item to keep it easily accessible in a favorites panel
+- Put a star on an item to keep it easily accessible in a favorites panel.
-- Hide favorites panel with a click on it's right side
+- Hide favorites panel with a click on it's right side.
-- Window position and state is remembered for each save-file
+- Window position and state is remembered for each save-file.

 # ![How to use](https://i.postimg.cc/jqk53P2R/h-How-To-Use.png)

-- Enable debug mod
+- Enable debug mod.
-- Click a hand icon
+- Click a hand icon.
-- Click a thing from list
+- Click a thing from list.
-- Left-click somewhere in a world
+- Left-click somewhere in a world.
-- Right-click to disengage spawning
+- Right-click to disengage spawning.

 # ![Compatibility](https://i.postimg.cc/3NWwJJSM/h-Compatibility.png)